projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 ## Basics

 In this section, we'll learn how to preview your blog post in the browser.
-This allows you see you post as if it's already published in the Project Unicorn web site.
+This allows you to see your post as if it's already published in the Project Unicorn web site.

 Even if you wrote the blog posts with correct Markdown syntax, sometimes you may need to preview the article itself to get a sense of how it may look when you